MariusArlauskas/moviesProject/README.md

     BackEnd saves user seen movies for a day (since api does not let permanent saving) Not saving movies until request for them is made.

+    Logging user out if his session end and he tried to do someething without access (will be changed to refresh token in the future)